ninrod/rsynced-melpa/gnu/zones-readme.txt

  As another example, suppose that `zz-izones-var' is `zz-izones', the default value and buffer-local by design.
-If you then use `C-- C-x n s' and enter a variable name at the prompt, that variable is not made buffer-local, and `zz-izones-var' is not set to that variable.
-The active region is pushed to the variable, but because `zz-izones-var' is unchanged, a subsequent `C-x n s' (no prefix arg) pushes to `zz-izones'.
+If you then use `C-- C-x n a' and enter a variable name at the prompt, that variable is not made buffer-local, and `zz-izones-var' is not set to that variable.
+The active region is pushed to the variable, but because `zz-izones-var' is unchanged, a subsequent `C-x n a' (no prefix arg) pushes to `zz-izones'.